‘Hopefully that point is a big point’ – Norwich City goalscorer heralds fighting draw at Albion

 “Fortunately enough, me and Kenny (McLean) – as with Dennis Srbeny, who came on and did really well – it’s nice to come on, contribute and give our all for Norwich City.

-“So it was good to come away with a point and roll on Friday (v Birmingham).
+“So it was good to come away with a point and roll on Friday (against Birmingham at Carrow Road).

 • For the latest Norwich City news and opinion follow Michael Bailey on the following channels…